 The Commission shall provide and maintain uniforms and safety equipment required by the Commission.
-Employees shall wear uniforms and safety shoes as provided by the Commission.
+Employees shall wear uniforms as provided by the Commission.
 Employees shall use safety equipment provided by the Commission and shall notify the Commission when such equipment is not made available and in adequate supply.